mozilla/data-docs/src/datasets/other/serp_events/reference.md

 1. Pull all `serp` events with submission dates `D-2` or `D-1`
 2. Retain event sequences (sharing a common `impression_id`) meeting the above requirements whose `serp.impression` event has submission date `D-2`
-3. Compute 1 or more rows for each event sequence and insert into the table with submission date `D-2`.
+3. Compute 1 row for each event sequence and insert into the table with submission date `D-2`.

 ### Gotchas

-- To count number of SERP impressions that had X, use `COUNT(DISTINCT impression_id)`.
-- Use `num_ads_showing` and `num_ads_notshowing` to count ad impressions.
 - The table fills at a 2-day lag: the most recent submission date in the table is 2 days ago, not yesterday.
+- Use `num_ads_visible` or `ad_components.num_visible` to count ad impressions,
+  and `num_ad_clicks` or `ad_components.num_clicks` to count ad clicks.
+  The table does not explicitly require `num_visible > 0` when `num_clicks > 0`.
-- `ad_blocker_inferred` applies individually to the display component, and a single `impression_id` may have different values of `ad_blocker_inferred` across components.
+- `ad_component.blocker_inferred` applies individually to each ad component, and a single `impression_id` may have different values of `blocker_inferred` for different components.
-  To compute a per-SERP impression version of `ad_blocker_inferred`, check if any component had `ad_blocker_inferred = true`.
+  The impression-level field `ad_blocker_inferred` is `true` if any ad component has `blocker_inferred = true`.
 - Ad blocker use can only be inferred when ads are loaded (which is a minority of all SERP impressions).
-  If ads are not loaded, `ad_blocker_inferred` will report `false`, but really there is not enough information to make a determination.
+  If ads are not loaded, `ad_blocker_inferred` will report `false`, but really, there is not enough information to make a determination.
-- Currently `is_ad_component` and `has_ads_loaded` refers to all components
-  reported in the `ad_impression` event, which includes `refined_search_buttons` and `shopping_tab`.
-  To compute monetizable ad impressions or clicks, these need to be filtered out.
+- The array-valued fields will contain empty arrays rather than `NULL`s when there are no corresponding entries.
+  For example, if a SERP impression has neither impressions nor engagements for ad components, `ad_components` will be `[]`.

 ### Example queries